rishvanth-kp/its_a_scam/doc/content/pseudobulk_fragment_metagene.md

 should be present either in a SAM tag or encoded in the query name (QNAME) field, see options `\t`, `-d`, and `-c`.
 [Required].

-`-b`: Only the SAM/BAM entries that match a barcode in this file are processed.
+`-b`: A two column file with cell barcodes in the first column and the group the cell belongs to in the second column.
+Only the SAM/BAM entries that match a barcode in this file are processed.
 [Required].

 `-r` A bed-6 file with the regions of interest.
-Specifically the first 3 standard columns, the 4HT column with the region name, and the 6th column with the stand orientation info are used.
-[Required].
+Specifically the first 3 standard columns, the 4th column with the region name, and the 6th column with the stand orientation info are used.
+See below on how to generate this file [Required].

 `-o`: Output file prefix.
 [Default = ""].